Mark Ritchie (pinball designer): Incredible Technologies, Inc. (1997 - 2005)

 In 1997, Ritchie accepted a full-time position at Incredible Technologies, Inc. as a designer and producer.
 While there, he was responsible for the packaging vision for a new digital jukebox project, which was at the forefront of the technology.
 Both designed and tested extensively, the product was not produced in significant numbers.
 Following, Ritchie was asked to provide packaging and design inspiration for I.T.'s new foray into touchscreen countertop game design.

 In 2001, Incredible Technologies agreed to produce Big Buck Hunter which was developed by Play Mechanix, Inc., and Ritchie assumed the role of producer on the project.
 Ritchie also designed Orange County Choppers – a video pinball game themed after the popular reality television series.

 Raw Thrills, Inc. / Play Mechanix, Inc. (2005 - Present)

 In 2005, Ritchie left Incredible Technologies and began work at Raw Thrills, Inc., a video game production studio headed by acclaimed game designer Eugene Jarvis.

 After Play Mechanix merged with Raw Thrills in 2006, Ritchie relocated to the Play Mechanix studio, where he currently works as a producer and production coordinator and is involved in the development of coin-operated amusement video games.

+In March 2023, Play Mechanix and Chicago Gaming Company announced a collaborative effort to produce a brand new Pulp Fiction pinball machine with Mark Ritchie as designer, marking his return to pinball after nearly thirty years.